Barley water is a popular home remedy to help cool the body and beat the summer heat. So refreshing, soothing and easy to make.

 Are there any uses for leftover cooked barley grains?

 Most people discard the grains after drinking the barley water but I usually consume them along with the drink.
 My son loves them too.
 Use them in your pasta dishes, stew, salad, oatmeal, porridge and any of your favourite dishes.
-I keep my leftover barley grains in the fridge and eat them the next day.
-The cold, soft barley with a cooked pasta like consistency make a lovely dessert.
+Sometimes, I keep my leftover barley grains in the fridge and eat them the next day.

 So what do you do with leftover barley?
 Do you eat them or use them for other dishes or just toss them away?
 Share with me in your comments below!

 Don’t want to miss any new recipes?
 Subscribe to Souper Diaries newsletter and have the latest recipes and updates delivered to your inbox!
-And keep in touch on Instagram, Pinterest, Twitter and Google+.
-See you soon and happy cooking!
+Don’t forget to follow me on Facebook, Instagram, Pinterest, Twitter and Google+ to keep up to date with all the latest happenings on Souper Diaries.

 - ½ cup pearl barley